Bevin Boys: Selection of conscripts

 To make the process random, one of Bevin's secretaries each week, from 14 December 1943, pulled a digit from a hat containing all ten digits, 0–9, and all men liable for call-up that week whose National Service registration number ended in that digit were directed to work in the mines, with the exception of any selected for highly skilled war work such as flying planes and in submarines, and men found physically unfit for mining.
 Conscripted miners came from many different trades and professions, from desk work to heavy manual labour, and included some who might otherwise have become commissioned officers.

 An appeals process was set up, to allow conscripts the opportunity to challenge the decision to send them to the pits, although decisions were rarely overturned.
 Those who refused to serve in the mines were imprisoned.
 By 31 May 1944, 285 conscripts had refused to serve as miners, of whom 135 had been prosecuted and 32 had been given a prison sentence.
 By the end of November 1944, out of a total of 16,000 conscripts, 143 had refused to serve in the mines and had been sent to prison, some with the imposition of hard labour.

 Training

-Boys when they were nearly 18 years old received an official postcard instructing them in five days time to report to a training centre such as at Cresswell Colliery, Derbyshire.
+Boys of nearly 18 years old received an official postcard instructing them in five days time to report to a training centre, such as at Cresswell Colliery, Derbyshire.

-Bevin Boys with no previous experience of mining, were given six weeks' training (four in a classroom-type setting and two at their assigned colliery).
+Bevin Boys with no previous experience of mining were given six weeks' training (four in a classroom-type setting and two at their assigned colliery).
 For their first four weeks of underground work, they were supervised by an experienced miner.
-With the exception of those working in the south Wales coalfields, the conscripts could not work at the coalface until they had accrued four months' experience underground.
+With the exception of those working in the South Wales coalfields, the conscripts could not work at the coalface until they had accrued four months' experience underground.

-For the most part, the Bevin Boys were not directly involved in cutting coal from the mine face, but acted instead as colliers assistants, responsible for filling tubs or wagons and hauling them back to the shaft for transport to the surface.
+For the most part, the Bevin Boys were not directly involved in cutting coal from the mine face, but acted instead as colliers' assistants, responsible for filling tubs or wagons and hauling them back to the shaft for transport to the surface.
 Conscripts were supplied with helmets and steel-capped safety boots.